pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

       }

 To create one Event object you just instantiate it.
 The needed type can just be obtained by a call to `getEventType()`.

+# Tools: Plugin generator #

+Above you have seen that writing a plugin is not that hard, but that it still needs a lot of work to get the basic environment like plugin descriptor skeleton, maven-pom-file and directory structure in place.
+RHQ project has a plugin generator, which asks you some questions and will then generate a plugin with some dummy values, which you can then load into your development environment and continue working with.

 # Tools : Standalone plugin container #